yipengk/yipeng.github.io/projects/homework-wod.md

 let str='apple';
 console.log(isUnique(str));
 ```
 Even though my original idea is simple, it is not good because it is inefficient, and its time complexity is O(n^2), which means that as the input string increases, the required time grows quadratically.
+So, I watched the instructor's solution.
+(When I glanced at the cover of the instructor's code for a second and found that he was using objects to solve it, I immediately closed the web page and tried to solve it myself with objects.
+But I tried twice and couldn't solve it, so I watched the instructor's video to learn the solution.)
-So, I watched the instructor's solution.Below is the instructor's solution:
+Below is the instructor's solution:

 ```javascript
 function isUnique(str){